Geocodio/docs/source/index.html.md

 ### Look up state legislative districts with ZIP codes

 Geocodio can return the most likely state legislative districts given a ZIP code.
 In cases where there may be multiple possible state legislative districts for a ZIP code, we will return multiple state legislative districts, and rank them each using a `proportion` key.
-This key is a decimal percentage representation of how much of the district boundary that intersect with the ZIP code boundary (i.e., bigger number = more likely to be the correct district for citizens in that ZIP code).
+This key is a decimal percentage representation of how much of the district boundary that intersect with the ZIP code boundary (i.e., bigger number = more likely to be the correct district for residents in that ZIP code).

 Districts are always sorted by the `proportion` in descending order (largest first).